-The DWS has indicated that the property cannot be served by more than the one existing water service at this time.
-Constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the additional 2 lots of the pending 3-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to the existing DWS water system facilities.
+The DWS has indicated that the property can be served by one water meter but is not able to be further served with water without approximately 1,600 feet of extension to the present water system facilities.
+Constructing water system improvements to extend the DWS facilities (\$500,000.00) or provide a private water system to DWS standards for the pending 6-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to upgrade the existing DWS water system facilities.
+And, at an elevation of approximately 1,200 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards, estimated to cost \$1.5 million, would also be unreasonable for a six (6) lot subdivision.